OHI-Science/pat/README.md

 # Ocean Health Index for Patagonia of Chile [pat]

-This is the Ocean Health Index repository for Chile.
+This is the Ocean Health Index repository for Chile